Amity Property Group

 A step by step guide in buying Off The Plan as a first home buyer

-One of the greatest milestones in our lives is purchasing our first home.
-As a first home buyer in the current property market, getting your foot in the door can seem like a real challenge.
+One of the greatest milestones in our lives is purchasing our home.
+As a buyer in the current property market, getting your foot in the door can seem like a real challenge.

-This is where buying Off The Plan (also known as OTP for short) can be a great option for a first home buyer.
+This is where buying Off The Plan (also known as OTP for short) can be a great option.
 Buying Off The Plan can offer significant savings on things like stamp duty, potential repairs and utilities, with new OTP offering high energy efficient options.

 1. Set your budget